Egan's Rats: History

 With the murder of Willie Egan in 1921, William "Dint" Colbeck took over Egan’s Rats.
 A former plumber and World War I infantryman, Colbeck aggressively led Egan's Rats against the Hogans.
 Shootings swept the city, with both gangsters and innocent bystanders being killed on the streets.
 A primary order of business was tracking down Willie Egan's alleged murderers.
 According to Dint Colbeck, James Hogan, John Doyle, and Luke Kennedy had been paid $10,000 each to kill Egan.
 Doyle was shot and killed by St. Louis police on January 6, 1922, while Luke Kennedy was trapped in Wellston on April 17, 1922.
 Kennedy was shot and killed while begging for his life.
 Jimmy Hogan spent most of the next year in hiding.
 In the winter of 1923, the Egan-Hogan war was re-ignited when the Rats killed Hogan lawyer Jacob Mackler on February 21, 1923.
 The Rats also shot up Jelly Roll Hogan's house at 3035 Cass Avenue on two occasions.
 By now, public outrage at reached a fever pitch and people were scrambling to figure out how to get the gangs from shooting each other.
 By the spring of 1923, the Rats forced the battered Hogan Gang to sign a peace treaty.

 Now at peace, the Rats commenced a crime wave of robbery and murder in Missouri and Illinois.
 The gang was ruthless with anyone who crossed them, including their own members.
 In the midst of it all, Colbeck maintained the gang’s rackets.
 Headquartered at a St. Louis County roadhouse named the Maxwelton Club, the Rats increasingly looked toward their armed robberies for income.

 Armed robbery

-It would later be estimated that the Rats stole nearly $4.5 million worth in cash and property in a five-year period.
+It was later estimated that the Rats stole nearly $4.5 million worth in cash and property in a five-year period.
 Some of the bank robberies attributed to Egan's Rats include: